Menu

 The simplest way to avoid costly damages to your granite surfaces is to prevent damaging situations from occurring.
 There are a few habits that you should always practice, including:

 • Always clean up any spills that occur immediately, the longer that a spill sits, the more likely it is to penetrate the stone.
-Oils, wines, juices, coffee, and other acidic drinks have an increased to stains granite countertops.
+Oils, wines, juices, coffee, and other acidic liquids are more likely to stain granite countertops if not cleaned up quickly.

 • Only use hot water and a soft towel for general spills.
 When cleaning your countertop only use a product that is formulated for natural granite.